KibaFox/resume-template/README.md

     Usage: make <action>

     Actions:
-      clean      to clean the build directory and any built packages html       to make standalone HTML files
+      clean      to remove the output directory
-      pdf        to use wkhtmltopdf to produce a PDF version package    to create a compressed package of the HTML resume
+      html       to make a standalone HTML version of the resume pdf        to produce a PDF version of the resume

     Environment variables
       NAME       the filename (without extension) of the output